 They also had an exhibition about the importance of education there; in fact, there was a class happening at the moment, which was interesting to observe.

 Then I moved towards the present age, as I biked across the central business district...

 ...to one of the city's parks.
 I went mostly without a map, just following a cardinal direction.
-This meant to get through a tangle of streets, some shiny, some not – but cool either way.
+This meant getting through a tangle of streets; some shiny, some not – but cool either way.

 The mentioned park I headed to is called Nanjing Stone City Park, as it contains an old city wall from the Ming dynasty.

 Although the wall was the reason I wanted to visit the park, it offered more than that.